 Water is a fundamental component of all life.
 Care for water resources is part of our call to be stewards of God’s creation.
 Water is also a critical part of our spiritual life as Christians — welcoming us into our life as Christians through baptism, and forming a powerful thread throughout the scriptures, symbolizing life, faith and the love of God.

-Dr. Gil Waldkoenig, Professor of Church and Society at the Lutheran Theological Seminary at Gettysburg led this theological reflection on water for LAMPa on May 27, 2015.
+Dr. Gil Waldkoenig, Professor of Church and Society at United Lutheran Seminary led this theological reflection on water for LAMPa on May 27, 2015.
 Hear the recording in two parts:

 - Water – Part 1, 17 min.
 2 Kings 5 – Story of Naaman being cleansed in the water.
 Water concerns globally and in Pa.
 Human arrogance and the limits to water use.

 - Water – Part 2, 13 min.
 Lutheran theological commitments regarding fresh water.

 For over six years now LAMPa has been focused on storm water in Pa., the primary source of water contamination in our state.

 Pennsylvania boasts 83,161 miles of streams and more than 3,900 lakes, reservoirs, and ponds.
 Our abundant water resources support forests, fish and wildlife, and provide more than four billion gallons of ground and surface water per day for human use.
 Population growth and development have radically altered the natural systems that filter and manage rainfall and runoff into surface waters, with consequences ranging from poor water quality to flooding, severe erosion, and droughts.